letuhao/tts-novel-reader/english-tutor-app/docs/PROGRESS.md

+# Project Progress and Next Steps (Legacy)

+**⚠️ NOTE: See `PROGRESS_V2.md` for the latest progress report (2025-12-21)**

+This document contains the old progress report.
+The new comprehensive progress report with event-driven conversation system design is in `PROGRESS_V2.md`.

+---

-# Project Progress and Next Steps
+# Project Progress and Next Steps (Legacy)

 **Last Updated:** 2024-12-21
 **Status:** Phase 2 Complete ✅ - All AI Services Integrated